sagar-io/NFTs-Listing-webApp/README.md

 ```
 VITE_API_KEY = "YOUR_MORALIS_API_KEY"
 ```
-- By replacing the *_global* to *global* in vite.config.js file
+- Replace the *_global* to *global* in vite.config.js file
-- Then run following commands in the terminal -
+- Then run the following commands in the terminal -
 ```
 npm i
 npm run dev